data-lessons/SQL-business/_episodes/04-sql-joins.md

 GROUP BY Store_id;
 ```

 If you will use the subquery frequently, you can create a view in the database.
-More detailes were provided in lesson 3.
+More details were provided in lesson 3.

 ## Functions `IFNULL` and `NULLIF` and more